 The Police will always determine whether a criminal investigation is required and decide which department will undertake the investigation.
-It is likely that offences against the person which are complex and serious will be investigated by the Criminal Investigation Department and lesser offences of concern to a local area will be dealt with by Neighbourhood Policing Teams (NPT).
-Criminal investigation by the Police will take priority over all other lines of enquiry.
+It is likely that offences against the person which are complex and serious will be investigated by the Criminal Investigation Department and lesser offences of concern will be dealt with by Neighbourhood Policing Teams (NPT).
+Criminal investigation by the Police will take priority over all other professionals' enquiries.
 However, safeguarding the adult at risk is of prime importance throughout the investigation.